FDataLab/LLMQuantizationSurvey/README.md

 ### Reliability, process, and open science

-The source argues that accuracy and perplexity can miss changes in model behavior.
-It includes safety, fairness, factual recall, explanation quality, the interaction between quantization and adaptation, and reproducible cost measurement.
+We argue that accuracy and perplexity can miss changes in model behavior.
+We include safety, fairness, factual recall, explanation quality, the interaction between quantization and adaptation, and reproducible cost measurement.
 The research agenda is to specify which behaviors are preserved and to test them under a documented quantization and deployment configuration.

 | Paper or resource | Year in survey | Role in the survey |
 | --- | --- | --- |